Derek-R-S/Dark-Reflective-Mirror/README.md

 Running a client is fairly straight forward, attach the DarkReflectiveMirrorTransport script to your NetworkManager and set it as the transport.
 Put in the IP/Port of your relay server (ignore the ip/port of the UnityClient script), turn off Auto Connect on the UnityClient script and assign DarkReflectiveMirror as the Transport on the NetworkManager.
 When you start a server, you can simply get the URI from the transport and use that to connect.
 If you wish to connect without the URI, the DarkReflectiveMirror component has a public "Server ID" field which is what clients would set as the address to connect to.

 If your relay server has a password, enter it in the relayPassword field or else you wont be able to connect.
 By default the relays have no password.

+##### Server List

+Dark Reflective Mirror has a built in room/server list if you would like to use it.
+To use it you need to set all the values in the 'Server Data' tab in the transport.
+Also if you would like to make the server show on the list, make sure "Show on server list" is checked.
+Once you create a server, you cannot update those values unless you restart the server.

+To request the server list you need a reference to the DarkReflectiveMirrorTransport from your script and call 'RequestServerList()'.
+This will invoke a request to the server to update our server list.
+Once the response is recieved the field 'relayServerList' will be populated and you can get all the servers from there.

 Note: If you would like to test without creating a server, feel free to use my test server with IP: 34.72.21.213 and port 4296, no password.
 Which is in there by default  :)